Ojhkmhoiuyhi/deep-research-mcp-server-copy/README.md

 **What are Persona Agents?**

-In `open-deep-research`, we utilize the concept of "persona agents" to guide the behavior of the Gemini language models.
+In `deep-research`, we utilize the concept of "persona agents" to guide the behavior of the Gemini language models.
 Instead of simply prompting the LLM with a task, we imbue it with a specific **role, skills, personality, communication style, and values.** This approach helps to:

 * **Focus the LLM's Output:** By defining a clear persona, we encourage the LLM to generate responses that are aligned with the desired expertise and perspective.
 * **Improve Consistency:** Personas help maintain a consistent tone and style throughout the research process.